pangeafate/partmatchingengine/README.md

 1. The application will load with a welcome message
 2. Type your question about industrial parts in the input field
 3. Press Enter or click the send button to submit your question
-4. The system will retrieve relevant information and generate a response
+4. The system will retrieve relevant information and generate a response with page references
 5. You can continue the conversation with follow-up questions
 6. Use the "Reset Chat" button to start a new conversation